17-year-old girl fatally shot in the Bronx

 She was pronounced dead at the hospital.

-The victim has since been identified as Vlana Robert of the Bronx.
+The victim has since been identified as Vlana Roberts of the Bronx.

 Investigation is ongoing and no arrests have been made.